-My child has challenges in these areas:
+My child has challenges in:

 Reading